-The 330 TE comes equipped with a marine head on the port side of the forward berth.
-The control panel for the head, shown below, is located on the vertical wall opposite the toilet.
-Power is supplied to this panel through a 20 amp fuse located in the console on the accessory fuse block.
-The panel controls the water level in the bowl and the discharge of waste from the head.
+The 290 EC comes equipped with a marine head.
+The control panel for the head is located in the head instrument panel located on the aft vertical walk of the cabin headliner.
+Power is supplied to this panel through a 25 amp breaker located on the DC Sub Panel in the head compartment.
+The panel shown below controls the water level in the bowl and the discharge of waste from the head.

-Water is supplied to the system from the freshwater tank located in the console Therefore, to operate the toilet the freshwater system must be pressurized.
+Water is supplied to the system from the freshwater tank; therefore, to operate the toilet the freshwater system must be pressurized.
 A solenoid, installed near the head inlet, prevents water from filling the bowl prior to each use.
-The macerator pump, located at the rear of the toilet, removes waste from the bowl and pumps it into the 10 gallon holding tank.
+The macerator pump, located at the rear of the toilet, removes waste from the bowl and pumps it into the 15 gallon holding tank.

-/!\WARNING
+!WARNING